wy211204-svg/MLP-PWML-Volume-Disconnection-Pipeline/README.md

 ---

-# 6. Clinical Group Analysis and Discon Score
+# 6. Clinical Group Analysis and Disconnection Score Calculation

 The clinical grouping CSV should contain patient IDs and real clinical group labels, for example: